Evaluating Standard Feature Sets Towards Increased Generalisability and Explainability of ML-based Network Intrusion Detection: Explainable ML-based NIDS

-In Figure \ref{bot cic}, the Shapley values of the CIC-BoT-IoT dataset features are calculated based on the RF and DFF classifiers.
-The forward directional-based security events are presented in four out of the top five features that impact the RF classifier decisions.
+In the NF-ToN-IoT-v2 and NF-BoT-IoT-v2 datasets, there are 17 and 14 common features out of the top 20 features influencing the RF and DFF classifiers, respectively, this indicates that they withhold key security events to aid the ML model detection performance.
+In the CIC-BoT-IoT dataset, the forward directional-based security events are presented in four out of the top five features that impact the RF classifier decisions.
 The Information Access Technology (IAT)-based features account for nine out of the top 20 features that aid the RF classifier to detect attacks present in the CIC-BoT-IoT dataset.
 In particular, the \textit{'Fwd IAT Min and Mean'} features are the top two, representing the minimum and average time between two packets sent in the forward direction.
-Followed by the \textit{'Fwd and Bwd Header Length'} features that present the total number of bytes used for the header in the forward and backward directions.
 The DFF classifier likewise utilised the IAT-based features that made up eight features out of the top 20.
-However, the \textit{'SYN Flag Count'} and \textit{'Protocol'} features had mainly the largest influence over the model's decision.

-In Figure \ref{bot nf}, the RF classifier has a slightly decreasing Shapley value as shown in Figure \ref{6}.
-The top three features are level 7 protocol, maximum, and minimum TTL.
-The feature weight allocation can be highly noted using the DFF classifier where one feature (\textit{FLOW\_DURATION\_MILLISECONDS}) dominate the model's decision.
-The rest of the features have a Shapley value smaller than 0.30, with the most being insignificant to the final predictions.
-There are 14 common features amongst the top 20 features as identified by SHAP, when implemented to explain the RF and DFF classifiers' decisions.
+Moreover, the average SHAP values of NetFlow and CICFlowMeter feature sets are calculated across the three NIDS datasets.
+The top 10 features of the NetFlow and CICFlowMeter feature sets are displayed in Figures \ref{nf} and \ref{cic} respectively.
+The features (y-axis) are ranked based on their mean Shapley values (x-axis) across the whole test data samples used to evaluate the ML models.
+Each figure presents the mean Shapley values as determined by the KernelSHAP and TreeSHAP methods for the DFF and RF models, respectively.
+For efficient comparison, the mean Shapley values have been normalised to a scale from 0 to 1.
+The error bars are set based on the maximum and minimum SHAP values across the three datasets.
+The large margin of error across both feature sets, particularly in the CICFlowMeter format, illustrates that there is no optimal choice of the most influencing features across the utilised datasets.
+However, there are some similarities in Figure \ref{nf}, where the \textit{L7\_PROTO}, TCP- and TTL-based features tend to be the most influencing features on both ML classifiers across the NetFlow-based features.
+It is also noticeable that in the case of the NetFlow feature set, there are 5 common features in the top features of deep and shallow learning methods, while for the FlowMeter format it is only 2 features.